berserkware/waffleweb/docs/Getting-Started/Basics.rst

 Accessing request data
 ......................
 The Request object holds all the data about the request.
-It stores stuff like POST data, cookies, headers.
-For more in-depth information in the `Request </How-To-Guides/The-Request-Object.rst>`_ How-To Guide.
-The request object is passed into you routed function as the first argument.
+It stores stuff like POST data, cookies and headers.
+For more in-depth information you can go to the `Request </How-To-Guides/The-Request-Object.rst>`_ How-To Guide.
+The ``Request`` object is passed into you routed function as the first argument.

 To access the method of the request use the ``method`` attribute.
 To access form data you can use the ``POST`` attribute.